MarcelSunyer/Rockety-Rocket-2/README.md

 Fuel is limited, and careless maneuvers may leave you drifting helplessly through space. **Mastering momentum and energy is the key to survival.**

 As you travel forward, you will cross galaxy after galaxy, each filled with new challenges.
-Hidden within asteroid fields are astronauts lost during critical missions — **rescue all of them before advancing to the next galaxy**.
+Hidden within asteroid fields are astronauts lost during critical missions, **rescue all of them before advancing to the next galaxy**.

 ---